Open-system dynamics in local Lindbladians with chaotic spectra: Conclusions

 Our work raises several intriguing questions about the dynamics of dissipative quantum many-body systems.
 First, we have shown that a coarse description of the eigenoperator properties in terms of their size distribution and IPR allows us to correctly predict the dynamics of random classes of entangled states.
 However, in section~\ref{sec:state_dynamics}, we also observed that ensembles of random product states have a markedly different behavior than those of generic random pure states.
-It would be interesting to study further how this difference manifests within the eigenoperators, and whether it has additional physical consequences.
+It would be interesting to study further how this difference manifests within the eigenoperators and whether it has additional physical consequences.
 A promising avenue is to study the entanglement structure of eigenoperators local Lindbladians using existing metrics for operator entanglement, with some developments already made for Ginibre ensembles \cite{cipolloni2023ginibreEvecEntanglement}.
 Second, we have observed that interacting dissipation can lead to different long-time behavior than single-site dissipation.
 The precise mechanism for this difference would be interesting to investigate, as would the question of whether this phenomenon can find useful applications in real dissipative systems.
+In this work, we have focused on Lindblad models with bulk dissipation.
+It will be interesting to explore the effect of generic boundary dissipation on the operator size distributions and operator growth.

 More broadly, there are also interesting questions in connecting our work to other approaches to RMT in Lindbladian dynamics.
 For example, we have focused on the static signature of level repulsion, measured in terms of the complex spacing ratio.
 Other metrics, such as the dissipative spectral form factor \cite{li2021dsff}, have been recently shown to effectively diagnose chaotic behavior for non-local models with Ginibre statistics \cite{liProsenChan2024MultipleModelDsff,Shivam2024}.
 It would be interesting to explore such diagnostics for local Lindbladians.
 Similarly, we have focused on Lindbladians with Ginibre-like spectra; it would also be interesting to investigate whether additional universal dynamical signatures can be obtained for ensembles of Lindbladians in the more restricted symmetry classes introduced by Refs. \cite{altland2021fermionLindbladSymmetry,lieu2020tenFold,sa2023symmetry,kawabata2023symmetryLindblad}.